Joon-Klaps/viralrecon/docs/output.md

 </details>

 [BCFTools](http://samtools.github.io/bcftools/bcftools.html) is used in the variant calling and _de novo_ assembly steps of this pipeline to obtain basic statistics from the VCF output.
-It can also used be used to generate a consensus sequence by integrating variant calls into the reference genome.
+It can also be used to generate a consensus sequence by integrating variant calls into the reference genome.
 In this pipeline, we use `samtools mpileup` to create a mask using low coverage positions, and `bedtools maskfasta` to mask the genome sequences based on these intervals.
 Finally, `bcftools consensus` is used to generate the consensus by projecting the high allele frequency variants onto the masked genome reference sequence.

 ### QUAST